jitsi/jitsi-meet-spot/spot-client/docs/manual-test-plan.md

 Home
 ------
-- [ ] Spot-Remote starts a calendar meeting
+- [ ] Spot-Remote starts a meeting from a calendar event
 - [ ] Spot-Remote starts an ad-hoc meeting with random name
 - [ ] Spot-Remote starts an ad-hoc meeting with typed in name
 - [ ] Spot-Remote starts an ad-hoc meeting on a specified domain